Blog

 Innovation culture and personality: what companies get wrong

-Innovation culture demands Big Five Openness at the decision level — but most companies hire for Conscientiousness fit, then wonder why creativity disappears.
+Innovation culture demands Big Five Openness at the decision level.
+Most companies hire for Conscientiousness fit, then wonder why creativity disappears.

 How to use personality data without labelling people

-Personality labels freeze people in types and discard what continuous scores contain.
-Use Big Five data as a development conversation starter — not a verdict.
+Labels freeze people in types and discard what continuous scores hold.
+Use Big Five data to start a development conversation, not to pass a verdict.

 Openness and creativity: the Big Five evidence